-- 2. Fencing and Screening

-- Outdoor Storage is permitted subject to the screening standards in Section 5.4.5.
+- a.
+Outdoor Storage is permitted subject to the screening standards in Section 5.4.5. - b.

-- b.
 All operations shall be conducted completely within a building or within a yard enclosed by a fence or other structure so as to hide on all sides such activities from the outside view of persons standing on the ground.

-- J. Water Storage Tanks
+J. Water Storage Tanks

-- 1. Building and Site Design
+1. Building and Site Design